-The economist in the column above stated that as Turkey's economy more reliant on financing from foreign investors, it reminded it struck him as similar to what had happened to Thailand in the years before the Asian financial crisis in 1997.
+The economist in the column above stated that as Turkey's economy is more reliant on financing from foreign investors, it struck him as similar to what had happened to Thailand in the years before the Asian financial crisis in 1997.

 First of all, that is pattern recognition, although it took 5 years to come to fruition from his original prediction that the lira would tank, we should all step back, say "nice," and scratch our heads and ponder whether we can recognize future patterns which might lead to enriching ourselves.